-"...
-I like the green space and access to the river."
+"...I like the green space and access to the river."

-Previously being a mahinga kai (food gathering) area, access to the river has been a feature of this place since before European settlement.
-Access to the water continues to be a beloved feature of Victoria Square, whether it be the historic Horse Watering Ramp that leads people into the water, or the gentle grassed banks that provide dry access to the water's edge.
-Public feedback has been supportive of the addition of a punt/waka stop and the draft Restoration Plan will provide this.
+Historically used as a mahinga kai (food gathering) area, access to the river has been a feature of this place since before European settlement.
+Access to the water continues to be a beloved feature of Victoria Square, whether it be the historic horse watering ramp that leads people into the water, or the gentle grassed banks that provide dry access to the water's edge.
+Public feedback supports the addition of a punt/waka stop and the Restoration Plan will provide this.
 This will also be useful for kayakers wanting to park and enjoy Victoria Square.